compops/qnmh-sysid2018/python/README.md

 * **parameter/** contains the MH algorithm and quasi-Newton methods for estimating the Hessian.
 * **scripts/** contains helper scripts for the examples in the paper.
 * **state/** contains the code for the Kalman filter/smoother, bootstrap particle filter and fixed-lag particle smoother.
 This code is quite general and should work for most scalar state space models.
 Cython versions are also available for the linear Gaussian and stochastic volatility models.
-* **tests/** contains test scripts to validate the implementation.
-These are largely undocumented.

 ## Modifying the code for other models
 This code is fairly general and can be used for inference in any state space model expressed by densities and with a scalar state.
 The main alteration required for using multivariate states is to rewrite the particle vector, propagation step and weighting step in the particle filter and smoother.
 As well as the standard generalisation of the Kalman filter and smoother.